ilikegoodfood/CommunityLib/README.md

 *[See the project wiki for more details.](https://github.com/ilikegoodfood/CommunityLib/wiki)*

+**This mod must be loaded before, higher in the load order, any mod that is dependant on it.
+It is recommended to place this mod directly under Core.**

 **NOTE:** If in a game and wishing to start a new game, please quit to desktop and relaunch the game before doing so.
 Some users have found that mods do not function properly if this step is not taken.

 ## Features